TechPaula/PC6502/README.md

 2025-10-14 - CPLD code for the CPU PCB updated, with help from Shonky it now runs at up to the full 14MHz!

+2025-10-16 - SPEECH synthesis chip working fine after a couple of extra wires on V1.0 of the PCB, V1.1 has been updated with these.

 ## CPU Board
 Actual PCB: